PieterHeijman/terminal-color-themes/README.md

 * Akira - Dark skin based on Katsuhiro Otomo's Akira
 * Akira Inverted - Bright skin based  on Katsuhiro Otomo's Akira
 * Dark Crystal - Based on the Jim Henson movie, specifically from the hall where the Skeksis keep the Dark Crystal

+### Earth
+Color themes based on our planet.

+* Kenyan Sunset - Based on a photo of a beautiful sunset in Kenya